Sinamirshahi/snakeflex/README.md

 * **Monitor logs** with `--verbose` in secure environments
 * **Container isolation** - Run in Docker for additional security layers
 * **Network restrictions** - Use firewall rules to limit access
+* **Secure mode disables editing** - No file modifications possible

 ### Development Tips
 * Built binaries are portable with embedded templates - no external files needed
 * Multiple concurrent output streams are handled safely (stdout + stderr)
-* File operations provide real-time feedback in the terminal (Full Mode)
+* File operations and editing provide real-time feedback in the terminal (Full Mode)
 * The current Python script file is protected from accidental deletion
-* Secure mode provides the same terminal experience with zero file management risk
+* Secure mode provides the same terminal experience with zero file management or editing risk
 * Custom templates override embedded ones automatically
 * Dynamic script selection eliminates the need to restart for different files
+* Editor changes are saved immediately - no auto-save delays

 ## 🎉 Acknowledgments

 Inspired by the need for a complete, browser-based Python development environment that works everywhere while maintaining security flexibility.
-Built with love for the Python community and educators who need powerful, accessible, and secure tools with zero-dependency distribution and flexible script management.
+Built with love for the Python community and educators who need powerful, accessible, and secure tools with zero-dependency distribution, flexible script management, and seamless code editing capabilities.

 ## 🗺️ Roadmap

 ### **Near Term**
-* 📝 **Inline file editing** - Edit files directly in the browser (Full Mode)
-* 🎨 **Syntax highlighting** - Code highlighting for Python files
+* 🎨 **Syntax highlighting** - Full Python syntax highlighting in the editor
 * 🔍 **File search** - Quick file finding in large projects
 * 📊 **Script history** - Remember recently executed scripts
 * ⚡ **Quick script switching** - Keyboard shortcuts for common scripts
+* 📝 **Editor improvements** - Line numbers, find/replace, better indentation

 ### **Future Enhancements**
 * 📁 **Folder navigation** - Navigate into subdirectories